 This document comprises a Floodplain Management Plan for the City of Bryan, Texas.
-This plan is an update to the City's first Floodplain Management Plan, originally developed and approved in 2018.
+This plan is an update to the City's existing Floodplain Management Plan, which was originally developed in 2007 and subsequently updated in 2012 and 2018.

 Due to the small geographic scope of Bryan and the larger regional extent of many hazard events, many of the hazard profiles are prepared on a county level.
 This was done to ensure an accurate estimation of risk for the City.
 The subsequent vulnerability assessment and mitigation actions are specific to Bryan.